MarkMrGamer/dove/README.md

 D.O.V.E (Degenerated Ordinary Verbose Environment) is a JAVA game made in a disastrous way.

 # HOW TO COMPILE
-1. Download the source code
+1. Download the git repo
 2. Open IntelliJ IDEA or download it
+3. Open the source code with that
-3. Compile by going to Build > Build Artifacts
+4. Compile by going to Build > Build Artifacts
-4. Success
+5. Success

 ## Questions